daveb1034/OSMServer/README.md

 ## Optional section

+**This section is not needed if using the mapping.yml file provided with the project**

 The imposm3 importer looks in the background for an id column.
 If one is found the importer skips the creation of a SERIAL PRIMARY KEY field.
 THis will prevnt the data being accessible in ArcGIS.

 If you specify the option to use single id space and specify a cloumn named id the following code sql file will need to be run.